-Due to compatibility and maintenance issues, incorporating these toolkits into application code can be challenging.
-To overcome this, two common software development techniques can be used: containerization and microservices.
+To overcome the challenging integration of third-party libraries like cheminformatics toolkits into application code, two common software development techniques can be used: containerization and microservices.
 Microservices [20], also referred to as microservice architecture, is a collection of small, autonomous services that can be deployed, scaled, and maintained individually [21].
 By leveraging well-defined APIs, each microservice carries out a specific function and interacts with other microservices.
-These services are characterised by their granular nature and employ lightweight protocols, enabling the independent execution of each service [22].
+These services are characterised by their granular nature and employ lightweight protocols to enable the independent execution of each service [22].
 The native installation of such services on a system makes maintenance difficult in the long run.
-The service may not function as a result of Operating System (OS) level updates or environmental conflicts.
+The service may not function as a result of Operating System (OS) level updates or software environment conflicts.
 In addition, in the event of a service failure, it is necessary to reboot the entire system.
-In order to address these issues, containerization can be used for the deployment of applications.
-Containers are lightweight and isolated environments that enable applications and their dependencies to run consistently across a variety of environments and systems independent of the OS [23].
-In addition, this provides a consistent and reproducible execution environment that ensures that applications run in the same way across development, testing, and production environments.
+In order to address these issues, containerization can be used for the deployment of software services and applications.
+Containers are lightweight isolated environments that enable applications and their dependencies to run consistently across a variety of systems, independent of the OS [23].
+In addition, a container provides a consistent and reproducible execution environment across development, testing, and production environments.
 In this work, containerization was achieved using Docker [24].
 Software components can be containerized using Docker and distributed publicly via the Docker Hub [25], a cloud-based registry provided by Docker that allows developers to store, share, and distribute Docker images.

-This article presents Cheminformatics Python Microservice (CPM), an open-source solution for handling chemical data and performing various cheminformatics tasks by accessing multiple cheminformatics toolkits (CDK, RDKit and Open Babel).
+This article presents the Cheminformatics Microservice, an open-source solution for handling chemical data and performing various cheminformatics tasks by employing multiple cheminformatics toolkits (CDK, RDKit, and Open Babel).
 These tasks include generating high-quality chemical structure depictions and 3D conformers, calculating molecular descriptors and IUPAC names, and converting SMILES representations of chemical structures into other machine-readable formats.
 The microservice can be accessed through a unified REST (REpresentational State Transfer) [26] interface, which is made available as a public server for anyone to access via api.naturalproducts.net.
-Alternatively, it can be deployed locally or on a (private) cluster using the Docker image and can be deployed and infinitely scaled on a private cluster managed by Kubernetes via the Helm Charts provided in just a few steps [27].
-These deployment options are designed to be user-friendly, requiring no prior knowledge of the underlying toolkits or their setup environment.
-They make CPM suitable for a wide range of applications in academic and industrial environments.
-The entire CPM source code is made available to the public on GitHub: https://github.com/Steinbeck-Lab/cheminformatics-python-microservice.
+Alternatively, it can be installed locally or on a private server using the provided Docker image.
+It can also be deployed and auto-scaled on a Kubernetes-managed private cluster in just a few steps via the Helm Charts provided [27].
+These deployment options are designed to be user-friendly since they require no prior knowledge of the underlying toolkits or their setup environment.
+They make the presented software service suitable for a wide range of applications in academic and industrial environments.
+The entire Cheminformatics Microservice source code is made available to the public on GitHub: https://github.com/Steinbeck-Lab/cheminformatics-microservice.
 Users and researchers are encouraged to submit feature requests and contribute to the microservice to ensure its continued growth.